- Type 1 vs. Type 2

 - DPP-IV inhibitors such as (sitagliptin [Januvia], saxagliptin [Onglyza], linagliptin [Tradjenta])

 - Combination drugs (Glyburide/metformin [Glucovance], rosiglitazone/metformin [Avandamet], glipizide/metformin [Metaglip], pioglitazone/metformin [Actoplusmet], and metformin/sitagliptin [Janumet])

 For people who want to avoid drugs, taking an aggressive approach to healthy eating plan and lifestyle change is an option.
 It isn't easy, but if someone is very committed and motivated, lifestyle changes can be enough to maintain a healthy blood sugar level and to lose weight.
 Learning about a healthy diabetes diet (a low-glycemic load diet) can be a good place to start.

 Do people with type 2 diabetes have to take insulin?

-Insulin is only recommended for individuals for type 2 diabetics when they have not been able to get blood sugars low enough to prevent complications through other means.
+Insulin is only recommended for individuals with type 2 diabetes when they have not been able to get blood sugars low enough to prevent complications through other means.
 To avoid insulin, those with this health condition should work very hard to follow a healthy eating plan that includes a lot of vegetables and lean proteins, exercise every day, and keep stress in perspective.
 They also should take their oral drugs regularly.
 It can be difficult to follow these recommendations and the help of your doctor, nutritionist, diabetes educator, health coach, or integrative medicine practitioner may be helpful.
-If you who want to avoid taking medicine, work with health professionals who are knowledgeable about lifestyle medicine, and can help you understand how to fit the changes into your life.
+If you want to avoid taking medicine, work with health professionals who are knowledgeable about lifestyle medicine and can help you understand how to fit the changes into your life.